YoinkBird/cyclesafe/report/report.md

 Simple model using unoptimised decision tree and 3 binary features to predict 1 binary target
 Purpose: Gathering requirements and enabling all dependent work-packages
 Creating an intermediate simple model allows for the external interfaces to be defined and enables the rest of the technology stack.
-This strategy was found to be very useful for quickly iterating through the CRISP-DM process to "flush out" hidden requirements and dependencies.
+This strategy was found to be very useful for quickly iterating through the CRISP-DM process to discover hidden requirements and dependencies.
 The stub model also allows for work on deployment to begin before the model is finalised.
 This approach works if the business requirements include deploying the project.
 Otherwise, this strategy bypasses the evaluation stage, as deployment is contingent upon meeting the business and data-mining success criteria.
 Dependency: @TODO